wurmlab/genomicscourse/2017/practicals/reference_genome/assembly.md

 Now move to a relevant results directory (e.g., `~/2016-10-03-reference/results/01-read_cleaning/).

 Here, run FastQC on the `reads.pe2` file.
-The `--outdir` option will help you clearly separate input and output files (and remember to log the commands you used in a `WHATIDID` file.
+The `--outdir` option will help you clearly separate input and output files (and remember to log the commands you used in a `WHATIDID` file).

 Your [resulting directory structure](http://github.com/wurmlab/templates/blob/master/project_structures.md "Typical multi-day project structure"), should look like this: